quii/learn-go-with-tests/concurrency/readme.md

 ### Write a test

-Let's use a benchmark to test the speed of `CheckWebsites`:
+Let's use a benchmark to test the speed of CheckWebsites so that we can see the effect of our changes.

 ```go
 package concurrency